Preparing your venue for Christmas

 Over the space of 12 months, the cost of flooding to the UK economy is £1.6 billion; although it would have cost an extra £2.1 billion without flood defences.
 Small and more frequent floods disrupt businesses at all times of year, make sure you have a flood and water damage procedure in place.
 Even those properties less likely to experience regular flooding can be susceptible to sewer flooding.
 Owners and managers need to be aware that they should make their own arrangements to protect their property from flooding.

-The list of principle actions to be taken by each organisation should be predetermined and regularly updated.
+The list of principle actions to be taken by each organisation should be regularly updated.
 We’ve gathered some top advice on reducing the impact of flooding at your venue so give it a read to make sure you’re prepared.

 10. Stock increased